Ontario Land Tribunal: Scope of jurisdiction

-The OMB was constituted under the Ontario Municipal Board Act, which conferred "exclusive jurisdiction in all cases and in respect of all matters in which jurisdiction is conferred on it by this Act or by any other general or special Act".
+The OMB was constituted under the Ontario Municipal Board Act, (OMB Act) which conferred "exclusive jurisdiction in all cases and in respect of all matters in which jurisdiction is conferred on it by this Act or by any other general or special Act".
 Until 2009, its decisions could be appealed by petition to the Lieutenant-Governor in Council, but such petitions were abolished by the Good Government Act, 2009, after which decisions of the OMB were final, subject only to appeals to the Divisional Court on a question of law with that Court's leave.

 While the Act declared that the Board "has all the powers of a court of record", in 1938 the Judicial Committee of the Privy Council held that it is not a superior court, but in pith and substance an administrative body.
 Appeals to the OMB were described as "a process requiring the OMB to exercise its public interest mandate", and "on an appeal the Board had the obligation to exercise its independent judgment".

 The Board had general jurisdiction in municipal matters, as well as over provincially-regulated railways and public utilities (other than matters that are within the jurisdiction of the Ontario Energy Board).
-It had been conferred further powers under the Railways Act, the Municipal Act, 2001 the City of Toronto Act, 2006, the Planning Act and the Ontario Heritage Act.
+It had been conferred further powers under the Railways Act, the Municipal Act the City of Toronto Act, the Planning Act and the Ontario Heritage Act.